-On the registration page of the application portal you have to choose one discipline in which you would like to apply.
+The Rijksakademie does not work with disciplines or departments.
+However, on the registration page of the application portal we ask you to choose a discipline/area in which you would like to apply.

 You can choose between:

-Dividing the applications in disciplines is just a tool for the application & admission team to process all the applications.
+Dividing the applications in disciplines is just a tool for the application and admissions team to process all the applications.
 As a resident of the Rijksakademie you will be free to work in all/ with any disciplines.

 We want all artists to have equal access to participating in the residency, after the jury has invited them.
-Therefore, every artist in the Rijksakademie will receive the same stipend which is a basic income to live from.
+Therefore, every artist in the Rijksakademie will receive the same stipendwhich is a basic income to live from.
 Residents need to actively collaborate to find a fellowship to cover the costs of the stipend.
 Artists from economically weaker regions who are not able to raise a fellowship will receive a guaranteed stipend.
-More information will be provided to candidates in the last phase of the jury process.
+More information about the stipend/raising a fellowship will be provided to candidates in the last phase of the jury process.